VideojogosLusofona/color-shape-links-ai-competition/README.md

 All submitted codes are considered private and will not be shared, discussed or analyzed by the organization before the [final deadline for AI submissions](#important-dates).
-After this deadline, the submitted codes should be [open sourced][ossl] by the respective authors.
+After this deadline, the submitted codes should be [open-sourced][ossl] by the respective authors.

 ### Important dates